brunodrugowick/brunodrugowick.github.io/aboutme.md

 - **`March 2015 - June 2016`** Team Leader.
 This only added to my previous roles, acting as a promotion.
 My responsibilities were to develop and `coordinate a team` of around 10 people.
 I also took part in the company's `mentoring program` as a mentor for other professionals.

 - **`June 2016 - July 2018`** Manager.
-This was a big change in my carreer.
+This was a big change in my career.
 From this point on I started working with more traditional development tools and languages.
 I was Manager of a Business Unit, taking part on the staff meetings and dealing with the company's strategy.
 During this period some of the roles I played included Scrum Master, Product Owner and Team Leader.

 - **`July 2018 - Present`** Technology Coordinator.
 Now fully managing the development and support of a product, I still act as a Team Leader but also work on the architecture of the application, design and code reviews.
 Some of the technologies I work with (actually since 2016) are `Spring Framework`, `Thymeleaf`, `AngularJS`, `MongoDB`, `HSQLDB`, `Git`, `GitLab`...